yortch/openshiftv3-rhoar-workshop/Lab-3-SpringBoot-Adjective_Service.md

 ###  Create Adjective Rest Service

-Now that we got an understanding on how build and deploy works, lets create a new service for returning list of adjectives.
-Of course, the first step should always be a test...
+Now that we got an understanding of how to build our application and deploy it to OpenShift it's time to implement some actual functionality.
+We need a REST endpoint that returns an adjective.

+We will be following Test Driven Development in this tutorial so our first step is to create a Unit Test.
+We will use JUnit in this application.

 #### Create and fail a JUnit Test for our endpoint